Inspiration is everywhere.

 What I did was go to my acrylic paint stash and picked all the shades of pink I had.
 Then I took masking tape, made three rectangular shapes, and colored them in.
 Look:

 Then I went on exploring a little further and found some scrapbook paper that would be great if I wanted this set of colors.
-I cut the papers in three strips and glued them just beneath the color palette.
+I cut the papers into three strips and glued them just beneath the color palette.

 Now I have a great reference for paint and paper that I can use together on my art journal projects.